mosaicnetworks/babble/docs/dynamic_participants.rst

                     else // else flip a coin
                         y . vote ← middle bit of y . signature

-R+4
+R+6
 ***

 When an InternalTransaction is committed, when should we start counting the new peer-set in order to guarantee that all correct nodes will do the same thing?
-The answer in R+4 where R is the round-received of the Event containing the InternalTransaction.
+The answer in R+6 where R is the round-received of the Event containing the InternalTransaction.

 We need only determine the lower-bound because the goal is obviously to change the peer-set as soon as possible.

-The solution is basically contained in Lemma 5.17, and its proof, of the `original hashgraph whitepaper <https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf>`__:
+The solution is basically contained in Lemmas 5.15 and 5.17 of the `original hashgraph whitepaper <https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf>`__:

+    Lemma 5.15.
+    If hashgraphs A and B are consistent, and A decides a Byzantine agreement election with result v in round r and B has not decided prior to r, then B will decide v in round r + 2 or before.

     Lemma 5.17.
     For any round number r, for any hashgraph that has at least one event in